orangejuice/blog/data/activity/movie-女人-2019/record.en.md

 date: 2021-09-13 02:24:25+08:00
 douban:
   rating: 9.4
-  subtitle: 2019 / France / Documentary / Directed by Yann Arthus-Bertrand and
+  subtitle: 2019 / France / Documentary / Yann Arthus-Bertrand, Anastasia Mikova /
-    Anastasia Mikova / Norma Bastidas Gabriela Melgoza
+    Norma Bastidas, Gabriela Melgoza
 ---

-This is a great piece of work that I finished watching a few days ago.
-It collects the self-narration of many women, forming a portrait of various lives.
-At the beginning, the image of a woman floating lonely in the ocean breached my defenses, instantly striking an emotional chord with me.
-The spectrum of lives this film explores is so profound and wide that it surpasses my humble understanding, and I dare not to summarize it rashly.
-As for the existence of the film itself, it's filled with hope.
-But I wonder, what will the future be like?
-Will it be good?
+Having reflected on this film for several days, it truly is a remarkable work that gathers numerous self-narratives of women, forming a tapestry of life's diversities.
+Initially, the imagery of a lone woman floating in the ocean broke through my defenses, instantly drawing me into the emotional depth of the film.
+The topics discussed in this film are so profound and expansive that they exceed my limited understanding; I dare not hazard a summary.
+In its essence, the film is filled with hope.
+Yet, it also leaves me wondering about the future—will it be bright?
 Will humanity still exist?
-Can humans truly build a harmonious global society that leaves no one behind?
-Will humans of that time feel despair and suffering?
-I won't live to see the future, nor can I find the answers.
+Can humanity truly create a inclusive and harmonious utopia without leaving anyone behind?
+Will people then be experiencing despair and suffering?
+I cannot see into the future, nor find the answers.